opencomputeproject/HWMgmt-DeviceMgr-PSME/PSME/README.md

     This application also response for answering query from REST RF Client though https security port 8888 (SONiC NOS is 8889).

-    If any 3 types of events(ResouceAdd, ResouceRemove, Alert) have subscribed to PSME server from Redfish Event Listener, PSME will send events to Redfish Event Listener while it gets events from PSME Chassis Agent.
+    If any 3 types of events(ResourceAdd, ResourceRemove, Alert) have subscribed to PSME server from Redfish Event Listener, PSME will send events to Redfish Event Listener while it gets events from PSME Chassis Agent.

 - **PSME Chassis Agent**